pololu/libpololu-avr/extra/src/README.txt

 file "test.hex" that was compiled earlier.
 Note that you have to first navigate to your project directory!
 Now click "Program" in the Flash section, and the test code should be loaded onto your Orangutan.

+If your Orangutan was successfully programmed, you should hear a short tune, see the message "Hello!" on the LCD (if one is present), and the LEDs on the board should blink.

+== Linux-based example program ==

+There is a demo program for use with avr-gcc outside of the AVR Studio environment in the directory

+  test/simple-test/

+Change to this directory and inspect the Makefile.
+Depending on your system, you may need to update the paths to the avr-gcc binaries and the device for your Orangutan Programmer.
+Then, you should be able to compile the example with

+  make

+which should generate the following output as it compiles the source
+code:

+  /usr/bin/avr-gcc -g -Wall -mcall-prologues -mmcu=atmega168 -Os   -c -o test.o test.c
+  /usr/bin/avr-gcc -g -Wall -mcall-prologues -mmcu=atmega168 -Os test.o -Wl,-gc-sections -lpololu -o test.obj
+  /usr/bin/avr-objcopy  -R .eeprom -O ihex test.obj test.hex
+  rm test.obj

+If make completed successfully, connect your Orangutan Programmer to your computer and your Orangutan board, and turn on the Orangutan's power.
+The green status LED close to the USB connector should be on, while the other two LEDs should be off, indicating that the programmer is ready.
+Type

+  make program

+to load the program onto the Orangutan.

 If your Orangutan was successfully programmed, you should hear a short tune, see the message "Hello!" on the LCD (if one is present), and the